Is Antarctica losing or gaining ice?

 One must also be careful how you interpret trends in Antarctic sea ice.
 Currently this ice is increasing overall and has been for years but is this the smoking gun against climate change?
 Not quite.
 Antarctic sea ice is gaining because of many different reasons but the most accepted recent explanations are listed below:

 i) Ozone levels over Antarctica have dropped causing stratospheric cooling and increasing winds which lead to more areas of open water that can be frozen (Gillet 2003, Thompson 2002, Turner 2009).

-ii) The Southern Ocean is freshening because of increased rain, glacial run-off and snowfall.
-This changes the composition of the different layers in the ocean there causing less mixing between warm and cold layers and thus less melted sea ice (Zhang 2007).
+ii) The Southern Ocean is freshening because of increased rain and snowfall as well as an increase in meltwater coming from the edges of Antarctica's land ice (Zhang 2007, Bintanga et al. 2013).
+Together, these change the composition of the different layers in the ocean there causing less mixing between warm and cold layers and thus less melted sea and coastal land ice.

-All the sea ice talk aside, it is quite clear that really when it comes to Antarctic ice, sea ice is not the most important thing to measure.
-In Antarctica, the most important ice mass is the land ice sitting on the West Antarctic Ice Sheet and the East Antarctic Ice Sheet.
+All the sea ice talk aside, it is quite clear that really when it comes to Antarctic ice and sea levels, sea ice is not the most important thing to measure.
+In Antarctica, the largest and most important ice mass is the land ice of the West Antarctic and East Antarctic ice sheets.

-Last updated on 4 May 2012 by John Cook.
+Last updated on 4 November 2014 by mattking.
 View Archives